MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/teams-app-context-attributes.md

 ## Tab

-A Tab is Teams aware web page iframed in Teams.
+A tab is Teams aware web page iframed in Teams.
 In addition to instrumentation that you might have included in your app’s web page, Teams tab provides more context information including:

 - **App information**: